Best home solar battery systems: 2026 Guide

 Battery size

 The battery size is the storage capacity of the battery.
 Smaller batteries are suitable for smaller solar panel arrays, likewise, larger arrays are better suited to larger batteries.
-There is no point pairing a Tesla Powerwall II with a 3kW system.
+There is no point pairing a Tesla Powerwall 3 with a 3kW system.

 Reliability of batteries